fmnitsch/movie-night/README.md

 Makes use of:

 - Responsive search function that updates as the user is typing
+- Saving state to local storage so movie picks aren't loss when navigating away
 - Microinteractions to improve accessibility and user experience
 - Clean aesthetic design